Looking for small studio apartment ideas to make your place feel spacious? Check out this design that’s perfect for adulting millennials!

 When it comes to small studio apartment decor I have found it best to start with a neutral base and then layer in texture and color.
 Since most millennials are not about colorful spaces this approach will allow you to add color later if you want a change.

 Starting a design with a jumping-off point such as the above graffiti artwork gives you colors to pull into your design.
-This art was so popular it was actually sold out but it’s back in stock.
+This art was so popular it was sold out but it’s back in stock.

 The fun print is awesome small studio wall art because it has an edge with the torn paper and a cool graffiti vibe.
 This piece looks even better in person than the image online.